 The explorer also helps with schema-level investigations: you can inspect distribution key columns to verify that data is distributed evenly across nodes, or check sort key columns to confirm that insert order aligns with the declared sort.
 Bulk load connectors for Amazon S3 and Azure Data Lake Storage (ADLS) bring external data into Yellowbrick; the explorer lets you verify that loaded tables have the expected row structure and column values before running production reports against them.

-(yellowbrick-jdbc-*.jar), available from the Yellowbrick support portal.
-The driver class is
+yellowbrick-jdbc-*.jar) from the Yellowbrick support portal — driver class

-(the same as PostgreSQL), it is not interchangeable with the standard PostgreSQL JDBC driver — use the
+as PostgreSQL), it is not interchangeable with the standard PostgreSQL JDBC driver.5432, giving the JDBC URL